-Stockpile Sites
+10-5 Stockpile Sites

 Stockpile sites are to be cleared of all vegetation, trees, brush, rocks, or other debris, and a uniform ground surface is prepared prior to depositing stockpile material.
 The site chosen should attempt to minimize visual impact, especially in urban areas.
-Stockpiles are to be constructed in a neat and regular shape, occupying as small an area as practical, and accessible for loading material onto trucks without obstructing the highway.
+Stockpiles are to be constructed in a neat and regular shape, that can occupy as small an area as practical while still being, accessible for loading material onto trucks without obstructing the highway.
 Stockpiles are built up in layers.
 Plank runways are required for operating trucks on stockpiles where there is danger of tracking dirt or other foreign matter onto the material.